Wolfgang Puck: The OG celebrity chef

 Global empire

-In the intervening years, he has amassed an empire of signature restaurants all over the world: Spago restaurants in Las Vegas, Hawaii, Istanbul and Singapore, his steakhouse Cut in Beverly Hills and New York (both housed in Four Seasons hotels) and two others in London and Dubai.
+In the intervening years, he has amassed an empire of signature restaurants all over the world: Spago restaurants in Las Vegas, Hawaii, Istanbul and Singapore, his steakhouse CUT in Beverly Hills and New York (both housed in Four Seasons hotels) and two others in London and Dubai.
 And so many more restaurants, along with his signature kitchen products, his myriad television appearances, columns, cookbooks, hotel partnerships and Wolfgang Puck Catering.

 This year marks his 25th overseeing the menu at the Academy Awards' gala, the Governors Ball.
 Wolfgang Puck Catering runs venues in 50 locations around the world, including sports arenas, museums and airports.